 Within 7 business days of the completion of the hearing, the hearing panel chair submits a written report on behalf of the hearing panel to the parties simultaneously.
-The report includes findings of fact, conclusions, and any recommended sanctions.
+The report includes findings of fact, conclusions, any recommended sanctions, and the parties' appeal rights.